 As soon as Olive was alone, he ran to the door to make sure it was shut tightly and slid to the ground.

-But that wasn’t what was important.
+It hurt.
+But—that wasn’t what was important.
 What was important was….

 Olive scrambled to his feet and spun around the room.

 “Enough already.”
 He glared at the ceiling.
 “I don’t care if you wanna mess up my life.
 It’s already a mess, anyways.
 If you’re not real, fine.
 I already know I’ve got screws loose.
 But if you’re real…” He glowered at the corners of his room, fists balled.
 “Don’t you dare… give me hope.”

 “Well, fine.”
 He turned away and faced the door.
 “It doesn’t matter anyway.”
 He paced to the door but stopped short with his hand on the knob.
 His grip on it tightened, and he bit down on the inside of his mouth.
 “No, you know what?
 No.” He turned away and walked forward, arms crossed. “ Enough already.
 You’re all going to listen to me.
 Here.
 Now . ”

 His voice boomed around the corners of the room.
 When the echo of his voice died, another sound came to take its place.
 There was no word to describe it.
 The sound of something breaking?
 Something cracking apart?
 Clapping?
 Whatever it was, it unfurled from all directions, into all directions.
 His surroundings reverberated with the noise, then splintered and fragmented.
 Different colors and sensations.
 Hot and cold.
 Blue and green.
 Gold and orange.
 White and black.